Back to articles

 1. Pure culture development and subculture TSA is the standard medium for obtaining a pure culture from a primary isolation plate.
 A single colony from a selective or differential medium (e.g., MacConkey, blood agar) is subcultured onto TSA to produce sufficient biomass for biochemical identification, MALDI-TOF analysis, or antibiotic susceptibility testing.

-7. Halotolerance testing TSA with various NaCl concentrations (2%, 6.5%, 10%) is used to determine the salt tolerance of organisms — a characteristic used to differentiate genera (e.g., enterococci grow in 6.5% NaCl; most streptococci do not).
+6. Halotolerance testing Tryptic soy agar (TSA) with various sodium chloride concentrations (2%, 6.5%, and 10%) is used to determine the salt tolerance of organisms, which is a characteristic used to differentiate genera, such as enterococci growing in 6.5% sodium chloride while most streptococci do not.

-8. Culture maintenance and storage TSA slants are used for short-term maintenance and transport of bacterial cultures.
-Stab cultures in TSA tubes (sealed with paraffin wax) extend viability to one year at room temperature for many organisms.
+7. Culture maintenance and storage TSA slants are used for short-term maintenance and transport of bacterial cultures.
+Stab cultures in TSA tubes, sealed with sterile mineral oil or paraffin, extend viability for several months at room temperature, though survival varies considerably by organism.

 Colony Morphology on TSA